Han434/pocketedDays/userStories.md

 ### View Created Projects
 * As a registered user, I want to see my projects in one page so that I can easily navigate around.

-### Give Feedback
+### Help us Improve Page
-* As a user, I want to give feedback on the developer work, so that I can experience better.
+* As a registered user, I want to see the coming soon views so that I can share my thoughts in "Help us improve" page.

 ## Project Related User's Stories
 ### Create New Project
-* As a registered user, I want to create new project so that I can have record of new one.
+* As a registered user, I want to create new project so that I can record project to work on.

+### Give Project Name Password and Description
+* As a registered user, I want to give my project name password and description so that people can log in to the project and everyone in the project team can see what this project is really about.

+### View Project Information
+* As a registered user, I want to view project information in a page so that I can learn about project by glance.

 ### Log in to the project
 * As a registered user, I want to log in to the project so that I can work with the project.

-### Give Project Name and Description
-* As a registered user, I want to give my project name and description so that everyone in the project team can see what this project is really about.

-### View Project Information
-* As a registered user, I want to view project information in a page so that I can learn about project by glance.

-### Project Menu
+### View Project Menu
 * As a registered user, I want to have project menu when I log in to a project so that I can move around in the project views.

 ### Have Financial Manager
 * As a registered user, I want to have the system that will manage my finance so that I can generate reports and see the clear view of my finance state.

-### Help us Improve Page
-* As a registered user, I want to see the coming soon views so that I can share my thoughts in "Help us improve" page.

 ## View Related User's Stories
 ### See the view menu